volcano-sh/kubegene-website/content/docs/guides/workflow.md

       <td>A two-dimensional array, will be used to replace the command variable, represent all the possible parameter combinations.
       <ul>
       <li>
-      In the two-dimensional array, the members of each row represent the variables ${1}, ${2}, ${3}, etc. in the command. ${1} represents the first member of each line, ${2} represents the second member of each line, and ${3} represents the third member of each line.
+      In the two-dimensional array, the members of each row represent the variables
+      ${1} ${2} ${3} in the command. ${1} represents the first member of each line.
+      ${2} represents the second member of each line.
+And ${3} represents the third
+      member of each line.
       </li>
       <li>
-      The length of the two-dimensional array indicates that how many times the command will be executed with different parameters.
-Each line of the array is used to instantiate the command.The number of rows in the array is the number of k8s job that will run.
+      The length of the two-dimensional array indicates that how many times the command
+      will be executed with different parameters.
+Each line of the array is used to
+      instantiate the command.The number of rows in the array is the number of k8s job that will run.
       </li>
       </ul>
       For example, the vars has four lines.